 Cardiopulmonary resuscitation (CPR) is a combination of rescue breathing and chest compressions delivered to victims thought to be in cardiac arrest.
-When cardiac arrest occurs, the heart stops pumping blood.
-CPR can support a small amount of blood flow to the heart and brain to “buy time” until normal heart function is restored.
+When cardiac arrest occurs, the heart stops pumping blood to the brain, heart, and body.
+However, CPR can support a small amount of blood flow throughout the body to “buy time” until normal heart function may be restored.

 According to the American Heart Association, cardiac arrest occurs when there is a malfunction in the heart’s electrical system.
 These malfunctions are generally caused by abnormal heart rhythms, such as ventricular tachycardia or ventricular fibrillation.
 A victim in cardiac arrest requires a quick response with CPR and in some cases defibration.
 Defibrillation is the delivery of an electrical shock to the heart, in an attempt to return the heart to a normal rhythm.
 However, defibrillation is not effective for all forms of cardiac arrest.